wongey/binom-det/README.md

 ### Paper Status

-- (August 2021) This paper has been accepted to the <i>European Journal of Combinatorics</i> and will appear online soon.
+- (September 2021) This paper has been published in the <i>European Journal of Combinatorics</i> with [DOI:10.1016/j.ejc.2021.103437](https://doi.org/10.1016/j.ejc.2021.103437).
+A completely free download of the final version of the paper is available [here](https://authors.elsevier.com/a/1dnLB_4SlB17IY) (this link expires on November 9, 2021).

 - Preprints can be found on [arXiv:2105.08539](https://arxiv.org/abs/2105.08539) and as a [RICAM Report](https://www.ricam.oeaw.ac.at/files/reports/21/rep21-26.pdf).